DanielOaks/vagrirc/README.rst

 VagrIRC
 =======
-IRC Network provisioning made easy, with Vagrant!
+IRC Testnet provisioning made easy, with Vagrant!

 Basically, this is designed to make my IRC development network provisioning more simple and easy.